 If your motives are to request accommodations for certain challenges in your company, you may want to make a case for needing accommodations without necessarily mentioning ADHD.

+Another benefit of disclosing is that protection under disability protection laws may be provided.
 From a legal standpoint, there may be some requirement for successfully asking for accommodations.
-Attorney Robert Tudisco explains them in a great article, Disclosing your ADHD at Work (used with permission).
+Attorney Robert Tudisco explains this further in his article, Disclosing your ADHD at Work (used with permission).

 How Should You Disclose Your ADD/ADHD?

-Time and time again, in networking or even business training, managers prefer to be approached with a clear presentation of the employee’s issue.
-As they come to a better understanding, they will discover many reasonable ways of managing an employee with ADHD.
+Time and time again, in networking or even business training, managers prefer to be approached with a clear presentation of the employee’s issue and how accommodations will support the employee’s productivity.
+As managers and organizations learn more about how ADHD manifests in an employee’s performance and the strategies that can be used to overcome challenges, they will discover there are many reasonable ways of managing an employee with ADHD.